 - Upon notice from ICAB that all is approved and ready, travel to the Philippines to pick up the child.

-If you have questions about this process or would like more information, please fill out the form below or contact our staff via email.
+If you have questions about this process or would like more information, please contact our staff via email.